 A glass of wine with dinner is good for your heart, right?
 Many studies suggest that light or moderate drinking can cut your risk of heart disease and stroke.

 But drinking certain kinds of alcohol every day can raise your chances of getting atrial fibrillation (AFib), a heart condition that makes your heart beat really fast and off-rhythm.
 AFib can lead to blood clots, stroke, heart failure, and other heart conditions.

 So it's important to weigh the risks.
 Talk to your doctor about your health...

 Talk to your cardiologist.
 Tell your heart doctor where you're planning to go and for how long.
 Find out if there are any reasons you shouldn't make the trip or what concerns he may have about it.

 Do you have a pacemaker or ICD?
 Gordon Tomaselli, MD, chief of cardiology at Johns Hopkins University School of Medicine, says to ask your cardiologist for the name of a doctor or hospital in the area that will know your device and be able to help in an emergency.
 That's especially important if you're headed to an exotic location.

-bracelet or necklace, or carry your card.
+Wear your medical ID bracelet or necklace, or carry your card.
 If you don't already have a medical ID, get one before you travel, Tomaselli says.
 You can buy one at most drugstores and superstores.
 It should have: